reiver/go-htmlescape/README.md

 # go-htmlescape

-Package **htmlescape** provides tools for safely escaping text within HTML, replacing any "special-characters" into HTML entities.
+Package **htmlescape** provides tools for safely escaping text within HTML, replacing any special-characters into HTML-entities, for the Go programming language.

 ## Documention